Air Crash Investigation

 Speed Trap

-+Military investigators work with the NTSB to identify what happened when a Marine Corps F-4 Phantom collided with a Hughes Airwest DC-9.
++6 June 1971 - military investigators join forces with the NTSB to uncover the truth when a Marine Corps F-4 Phantom collides with a Hughes Airwest DC-9.

 Lost In Translation